pmdevita/nextcord-ormar/Readme.md

 [Formerly Nextcord-Tortoise](docs/goodbye-tortoise.md)

-This is a library to help developers integrate the [Ormar database library](https://github.com/collerek/ormar) with their Nextcord bot.
-It's designed to be modular to complement Nextcord's cog system.
-It also provides a wrapper around Alembic called NXAlembic, to help make database migrations easy.
+Nextcord-Ormar is a library to help integrate the async Django-inspired ORM [Ormar](https://github.com/collerek/ormar) with a [Nextcord](https://github.com/nextcord/nextcord/) bot.
+It's designed to compliment the modular Cog system of Nextcord.
+It also comes with NXAlembic, a preconfigured version of [Alembic](https://github.com/sqlalchemy/alembic) to help with creating and applying database migrations.

-This library is currently in alpha, there may be breaking changes as the library is polished up.
-If you have any feedback, don't hesitate to open an issue!
+Nextcord-Ormar is still in active development, there may be breaking changes as the library is polished up.
+If you have any feedback, feel free to open an issue!

 ## Quickstart